Revelation

 Interpretation

-In module 1 we concluded . . .
+In Module 1 we saw evidence suggesting . . .

 (a) that the meeting in chapters 4 and 5 takes place in the sanctuary,